aws-samples/aws-eda-slurm-cluster/docs/exostellar-infrastructure-optimizer.md

         MaxMemory: 350000
 ```

-### Create XIO Profiles

-In the EMS GUI copy the existing az1 profile to the profiles that you configured.
-The name is all that matters.
-The deployment will update the profile automatically from your configuration.

-### Create the Application Environment
+### Verify that the "az1" profile exists

-In the EMS GUI copy the **slurm** Application Environment to a new environment that is the same
+In the EMS GUI go to Profiles and make sure that the "az1" profile exists.
-name as your ParallelCluster cluster.
-The deployment will update the application environment from your configuration.
+I use that as a template to create your new profiles.

+If it doesn't exist, there was a problem with the EMS deployment and you should contact Exostellar support.

 ### Create an XIO ParallelCluster AMI